site-prism/site_prism/README.md

 end
 ```

-The method delegates to [Capybara::Node::Matchers#has_no_selector?](https://www.rubydoc.info/github/jnicklas/capybara/master/Capybara/Node/Matchers#has_no_selector%3F-instance_method)

 #### Waiting for an element to become visible

 A method that gets added by calling `element` is the
 `wait_until_<element_name>_visible` method.
+This method delegates to [Capybara::Node::Matchers#has_selector?](https://www.rubydoc.info/github/teamcapybara/capybara/master/Capybara/Node/Matchers#has_selector%3F-instance_method).
-Calling this method will
-cause the test to wait for Capybara's default wait time for the element
+Calling this method will cause the test to wait for Capybara's default wait time for the element
 to become visible.
 You can customise the wait time by supplying a number
 of seconds to wait in-line or configuring the default wait time.